 Space Logistics is already here and there are many commercial companies like SpaceX and Orbital Sciences Corporation that are already launching commercial and military payloads into low earth orbit on Rockets.
 Historically, all of these launches were once managed by national space agencies like NASA, ESA and Roscosmos, which used rockets like the Proton K Rocket and the legendary US Space Shuttle to deliver payloads into low earth orbit (LEO).
 But as technology has developed, new rockets have been developed by new commercial companies, which can now deliver bigger payloads into low earth orbit for a lower cost.
-The commercial competition, which has transformed global seafreight and airfreight operations over the last 40 years has finally reached space operations.
-Commercial Space flight operation can learn a lot from successful seafreight and airfreight operations as there are lot of similarities as they are all delivering cargo to a distant location.
+The commercial competition, which has transformed global seafreight and airfreight operations over the last 40 years has finally reached space operations and true space logistics has finally arrived.
+Commercial Space logistics flight operation can learn a lot from successful seafreight and airfreight operations as there are lot of similarities as they are all delivering cargo to a distant location.

 Lets go back in time…..The International Space Station (ISS), first component called Zarya was launched in 1998 using a Russian Proton K Rocket.
 The last component was bolted onto the ISS was the IDA or International Docking Adaptor in 2016 using a Falcon 9 from SpaceX.
 The International Space Station used over 30 launches in an 18year period.
 Many of these launches used the now retired Space Shuttle which had the ability to take off like a rocket, but glided home like an aircraft.